Thorsten-Sick/rabbitstew/BASHBUNNY.md

 2) Firmware of USB device is "upgraded" with extra features, victim attaches that himself
 3) Attacker can recon first, find USB types being used and use those device IDs...
 4) Worms, spreading through USB devices: How reliable is infection ?
 Maybe not relevant right now

+## Error cases where the computer has to still work

+1) keyboard is broke (coffee), replace it => keyboard-less verification for newly attached USB devices.
+Even when screen is locked
+2) ...well, as soon as there is a keyboard people can log in and confirm new usb devices....

 # Details